rahulpnath/hugoBlog/content/drafts/connect_net_core_to_azure_key_vault_in_ten_minutes.markdown

 }
 ```

 Even though this is an acceptable solution these days, we can do better.
-Managing the connection string, rotatin and updating it's values should be done indendent of the application.
-We should not be needing to restart the application when we need to do that.
-Think if there are multiple such applications then we need to restart each of those applications when we change the Secret.
+Managing the connection string, rotating, and updating its values should be done independently of the application.
+We should not need to restart the app when we need to do that.
+Think if there are multiple such applications, then we need to restart each of those applications when we change the Secret.

-Guess what the easy solution we usually come up with - _Let's not change the connection string or any of the Secrets and keep it the same._
+Guess what the easy solution we usually come up with - _Let us not change the connection string or any of the Secrets and keep it the same._

 > The whole process is not optimized for change and our immediate reaction to resist it.

 ### Moving Secrets to Key Vault

-Azure Key Vault provides a centralized storage for application secrets.
-To move the connection string to Key Vault, head to Azure Portal and create a new Key Vault.
-Under Secrets create a new Secret with name \*'QueueConnectionString', the same as that we used in our application configuration.
+Azure Key Vault provides centralized storage for application secrets.
+To move the connection string to Key Vault, head to Azure Portal, and create a new Key Vault.
+Under Secrets, create a new Secret with name \*'QueueConnectionString', the same as that we used in our application configuration.
 Update the value for the Secret and save.

 ![](/images/keyvault_secrets.jpg)

-.Net Core comes with an Azure Key Vault Configuration Provider, to retrieve secrets from the Key Vault.
-This allows us to define configuration key in appsettings.json and access them just like any other configuration value but have it read from Key Vault instead.
-To wire up the Key Vault configration provider add a Nuget reference and update the _Program.cs_ file to configure the application to use Key Vault as shown below.
+.Net Core comes with an [Azure Key Vault Configuration Provider](https://docs.microsoft.com/en-us/aspnet/core/security/key-vault-configuration?view=aspnetcore-3.1), to retrieve secrets from the Key Vault.
+It allows us to define configuration key in appsettings.json and access them just like any other configuration value but have it read from Key Vault instead.
+To wire up the Key Vault configuration provider add a [Nuget reference](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.AzureKeyVault/) and update the _Program.cs_ file to configure the application to use Key Vault, as shown below.

 ```csharp
 public static IHostBuilder CreateHostBuilder(string[] args) =>